 You can access some of Lyra Spang’s research publications on Academia.edu.

 Elroy Burgess grew up in Placencia, Stann Creek District going on tours with his father and helping his grandmother make coconut oil in her back yard.
 Today apart from guiding as part of the Taste Belize Tours team he runs his own taxi company (El Taxi) and makes and sells seaweed punch, a fortifying sweet drink with a flavour akin to egg nog.
 His personal interest in healthy, local eating and his drive to learn more about everything around him make him a great guide on our cultural and culinary adventures.

 Peter Dacoff was born and raised in Belize’s only city and moved to Placencia in 2013, beginning a new life on the beach as one of Placencia Peninsula’s best known bartenders.
-On his days off he joins his life partner Lyra on her adventures, as a driver for Taste Belize Tours.
-With his past experience maneuvering ten wheeler trucks across the country, he gets us safely and with great humor to our tour destinations.
+He is the star of our new Belizean Bartender classes and is available to bartend your parties and private events.
+In 2017 he joined his life partner Lyra on her culinary adventures as a full time member of the Taste Belize Tours team.
+He often acts as our driver on tour.
+With his past experience maneuvering ten wheeler trucks across the country, he gets us safely and with great humor to our destinations.
 His enthusiasm, sense of fun, love of good food and adventure are infectious.